- Learning to Fly in Maths

-The students should turn up to every maths lesson with the correct equipment ie in addition to the normal items a calculator, ruler, protractor and compass.
+The students should turn up to every maths lesson with the correct equipment i.e. in addition to the normal items a calculator, ruler, protractor and compass.
 They should pay close attention in class and ask if they do not understand any part of the lesson.
 If they still don’t get it at the end they should tell the teacher who may see them at lunchtime to clarify any outstanding issues.
-When the class is going through homework they should ask about any questions they do not understand, and make a correction in their books, not just a number but also a method so that they can remember how to do it when revising.
+There are sessions run every lunchtime Monday-Thursday for those requiring additional help.

 What homework are they set?